improvess/raspberry-as-gige-camera/README.md

 ## Why?

-Today's gigE cameras - cameras with gigabit ethernet interfaces - are playing a central role in realtime practical computer vision applications.
-The importance of this type of camera is due to the long range, speed and reliability of the underlying ethernet infrastructure on which the camera runs.
-On the other hand however, the gigE cameras' total cost and they scarce availability can be challenging for some projets and schedules.
-On scenarios like this, Raspberry PI boards can be an alternative to create ethernet interfaces for your USB camera.
-This type of usage is exactly what this repository is intended to allow.
+A real gigE camera is great but not cheap and in many times not available.
+You can use your raspberry pi as an alternative to provide an ethernet interface for your USB camera.

 ## Examples of usage